 - A summary of the planned actions to further reduce the risk: If a risk is regarded as moderate to high, then the risk must be treated by implementing additional controls.
 These controls should be detailed in the risk register.

 - Risk Status: Include a status for the risk such as open, closed or pending.

 - Risk Log: Provide a log for each risk to track the actions taken to treat the risk.

 Risks on the risk register must be subject to ongoing monitoring by the relevant Management Team to ensure that actions identified as required are completed.
 (HSE, 2023)

 Benefits of an Electronic Risk Register

 HIQA (2014) recommend that Risk Management practices should be integrated into existing work practices and oversight mechanisms.
 All staff should be encouraged to manage risks systematically and this should lead to the development of a risk management culture in the service rather than a standalone risk management function.

-To support the risk management function and make it easier for staff and management to engage with the risk register, having an electronic risk register, which is linked with the Quality Management System is very beneficial.
+To support the risk management function and make it easier for staff and management to engage with the risk register, having an electronic risk register is very beneficial.